Point Arguello

 Point Arguello (Spanish: Punta Argüello) is a headland on the Gaviota Coast, in Santa Barbara County, California, near the city of Lompoc.
 The area was first used by the United States Navy in 1959 for the launch of military and sounding rockets.
 It was transferred to the United States Air Force in 1964, at which time it became part of Vandenberg Air Force Base.

 History

 In 1769, the Spanish Portola expedition became the first Europeans to explore this area by land.
 Soldiers of the expedition named a nearby point Los Pedernales or Punta Pedernales, because they found flints there.
-The entire point was given that name on some early maps but, in 1792, British naval explorer George Vancouver dubbed it Point Arguello, for José Darío Argüello, a Spanish frontier soldier who was Commandant of the Presidio of Santa Barbara and acting governor of Alta California.
+The point was given that name on some early maps, but in 1792 British naval explorer George Vancouver dubbed it Point Arguello for José Darío Argüello, a Spanish frontier soldier who was Commandant of the Presidio of Santa Barbara and acting governor of Alta California.

+USS Edith wrecked off Point Argüello in 1849.

 A High-frequency direction finding (HFDF) was established here by the Navy during World War II.
 These radio intercept sites along the coast could track Japanese warships and merchant marine vessels as far away as the Western Pacific.
 The other stations in California were at Farallon Islands, Point Saint George, and San Diego.
 Bainbridge Island, Washington also hosted a station.